SoumitSaha/Graphics-Offline-1/README.md

 Draw one eighth of a sphere, one fourth of a cylinder and a square once.
 Use transformations (translation, rotation etc.) to put them in the right places.

-[ N.B. : I did not draw one eighth of a sphere, instead I drew upper hemisphere and rotated and translated it.
+[ N.B. : I did not draw one eighth of a sphere, instead I drew upper hemisphere and rotated & translated it,
       and also I did not drew one fourth of a cylinder, instead I drew whole cylinder in implementation. ]